redis/redis-doc/topics/cluster-tutorial.md

-replying to the client, since this would be a prohibitive latency penalty for Redis, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its slaves, one of the slaves can be promoted to master losing the write forever.
+replying to the client, since this would be a prohibitive latency penalty for Redis, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its slaves, one of the slaves (that did not received the write) can be promoted to master, losing the write forever.

 This is **very similar to what happens** with most databases that are configured to flush data to disk every second, so it is a scenario you